SAP-samples/partner-reference-application/Tutorials/42b-Multi-Tenancy-Provisioning-Service-Broker.md

 ### Consume the Application APIs as a Named User (Principal Propagation)

 In other use cases, you want to consume the services with principal propagation:
-You use a regular user that logs on to the IdP, for example, an SAP Build application that has its own UI, but needs to consume the APIs of the Poetry Slam Manager application.
+You use a regular user that logs on to the IdP, for example, an SAP Build application that has its own UI, but needs to consume the APIs of the Poetry Slams application.
 In this case, you don't want to use a technical user, but use the logon of a regular user with user-specific authorizations.

 You can test this scenario using Postman.
 In the folder [*api-samples*](./api-samples/), you find a Postman collection and a Postman environment with some examples.
 Check the documentation of the Postman collection for further details about how to run the examples.